albertomh/djereo/docs/src/featurelist.md

 Invoke it with `just manage seed_database`.

+## 🗄️ Cache

+New projects' cache configuration aims for simplicity and speed when developing & running tests.
+You should probably switch to a dedicated cache server in production.

+For local development (ie. when `DEBUG=True`) or when running tests, Django's `DummyCache` is used.
+This is a transparent cache that implements the cache interface without actually storing any responses.

+Out of the box, `djereo` projects will use `LocMemCache`, which is Django's default if a cache is not specified.

+A `CACHE_COMMON_CONFIG` is defined, which should be used by all caches, even new ones you define.
+This defines a `KEY_PREFIX` used to namespace values.
+The `KEY_PREFIX` makes reference to the Python version used to generate the key.
+This is a safeguard against the case where breaking changes to `pickle` across different Python versions render a value cached using a previous version unreadable by a newer one.

 ## 🆔 User authentication

 Projects generated with `djereo` follow the 'custom User + UserProfile' pattern common in